 At least if shouldn’t be so hard.
 After all, the commercial sector manages to retain 94% of their customers.
 Then why does the nonprofit sector only manage to retain 41%?
-Even worse, new nonprofit donor retention is only 27%.
+Even worse, new nonprofit donor retention is only 19%, down from 27% in 2011.
 That’s abysmal.
 What’s going on?

 Why are our for-profit brethren beating the pants off of us when it comes to retention?